elearningz/it_handbook/4 Additional Technologies/MyMedia.md

 # MyMedia

 MyMedia is a U of T resource that can be used as a streaming media platform and archival storage for video and audio content.
-All media filea uploaded here are re-encoded into standard format for playback over the web.
+All media files uploaded here are re-encoded into standard format for playback over the web.
 You can think about it a little bit like an internally managed YouTube.

 Faculty have unlimited storage space on MyMedia so it is a great place to store recorded presentations or other teaching material for ongoing use.
 In addition students have access to upload up to 30 videos so it is a good opportunity to use it to create multimedia assignments.